FelipeLuna115/IfTouchTheBlockDie/README.md

 About the Add-on/datapack...

+NOTE: The .mcaddon file is for Minecraft Bedrock and it contains the needed behaviour and resources pack (if needed).
+The DP and RP files (which ends on .zip both) are for Minecraft Java, which are the DataPack file and Resouces Pack file (if needed, too).

 The Add-on for Minecraft Bedrock can be used on Minecraft 1.21+ and it's tested on Minecraft 1.21.21 (Windows).

 The datapack for Minecraft Java can be used on Minecraft 1.21+ and it's tested on Minecraft 1.21 (Windows, Minecraft bundled java) with optifine (HD_U_I1_pre2).